By The Urban Nanna

 If you’ve not made many preserves before, here’s a post to get you started with jams and jellies.
 Some of our favourite preserves to gift include Wild plum jam (especially because wild plums ripen along Australian roadsides all through November, providing ample free fruit), marmalade (we like to add some Christmas spices like cinnamon, cardamom and cloves to make a festive batch), versatile Summer Jam, chutney, lemon curd and lemon cordial (using the spring abundance of lemons).

 If your recipient likes the occasional tipple, have a try of one of the following infused alcohols.
 For the most part, it just involves steeping a strong-flavoured ingredient in clean spirit like vodka, gin, brandy, rum or whisky.
 You let it infuse for anything from 3 days to 12 months, and usually add some sugar along the way.
 You can even go super Christmassy and try infusing candy canes or edible pine needles!

+You can have a go at making your own gin with vodka and some herbs & aromatics, or even create a little kit for the giftee to make their own blend.
 Here’s our basic recipe for damson plum gin, which you can experiment with by changing either the fruit or the spirit (or both!) to suit what you have.
 Try rhubarb gin, plum brandy, cherry vodka, peach vodka (like schnapps!), pineapple and white rum – the possibilities are endless.
 Point of note: cheap-ish spirits are good enough for this, so just choose something middle of the range.